jrdeslippe/perfportsite/docs/case_studies/qcd/kokkos_implementation.md

 };
 ```

 The part abbreviated by the ellipsis only contains further assignment or access operators, no complex math.
 Because of the issues with complex arithmetic in C++ mentioned above, we explicitely write those operations in terms of real and imaginary parts.
+Using this class got rid of all uncoalesced data access issues even in CUDA 8.
+This can be inferred by looking at the ```nvprof``` output in which the corresponding sections are not marked as hotspots any more.

+Note that despite our improvements of complex load and store instructions, the kernel performance barely changed.
+This incidates that we are still limited by something else probably memory latency.
+We will discuss this issue in the results section.